 As you can see from the above points, the Twitter/Google partnership reinforces the view that social and search have an increasingly symbiotic relationship, and the upcoming changes certainly look like Google’s latest attempt to integrate social with search as it attempted with the Google+ platform.

 Related: Twitter guide for beginners

-Do you think Google/Twitter integration is positive idea?
-More visibility for your busy social networks is only a good thing right?
+Do you think Google/Twitter integration is a positive idea?
+More visibility for your busy social networks is only a good thing, right?